Warren Buffett makes Berkshire gala an all-consuming affair

-OMAHA, Neb.
-(Reuters) - Warren Buffett puts on a good show.
+OMAHA, Neb., May 3 (Reuters) - Warren Buffett puts on a good show.
 Especially when he is the show.

 That show grew bigger as more than 40,000 Berkshire Hathaway shareholders poured into Omaha this weekend to celebrate his 50th anniversary running the company, at what the world’s third-richest person calls Woodstock for Capitalists.